 You also need to inform your employer about the workplace injury.
 It is important that you notify them in writing even if they have witnessed the accident personally.
 You should tell them about the incident, when and where it occurred, as well as the details of your treating physician.
 You are required to notify within 30 days of the accident.
 In case you fail to notify your employer, it might jeopardize your claim and you might not be able to recover compensation for the damages sustained.

-Get in touch with the experienced Clearwater workers compensation attorneys at Florida Lawyers 360 to know more about your rights under workers compensation laws.
+Get in touch with the experienced Clearwater workers compensation attorney at Florida Lawyers 360 to know more about your rights under workers compensation laws.

 It is important that you keep a written record of your injuries as well as the symptoms.
 Make it a habit to record everything and if possible, take photographs of the injury in case the injury is visible.
 Keeping a written record will go a long way in helping you win your workers’ compensation claim.